-I decided to try green smoothies after realizing I wasn’t getting nearly enough vegetables in my clean-eating diet – particularly dark leafy greens.
-I could see in my calorie tracker that I was woefully low on vitamin K, and it was time to face up to the fact that I was a fruit addict who didn’t eat many salads!
+I decided to try green smoothies after realizing I wasn’t getting enough vegetables in my real foods diet – particularly dark leafy greens.
+I also could see in my calorie tracker that I was woefully low on vitamin K, and it was time to face up to the fact that I was a fruit addict who didn’t eat many salads!

 As a newcomer to green smoothies, I wondered if a shake full of spinach would taste bitter and rank.
 But after diving in and experimenting with various ingredients, I discovered that green smoothies are delicious and help fulfill the recommended daily allowance of vegetables, too.
-The USDA’s ChooseMyPlate website recommends at least three to four servings of dark green leafy vegetables per week and four to six vegetable servings a day.
-I probably wasn’t getting that much, even though I eat very healthy.
+Check out the USDA’s ChooseMyPlate to see recommendations and portion sizes.

-So I was happy to find that while green smoothies include nutrient-dense greens like spinach, kale, and Swiss chard, they taste more like the other ingredients you add, such as pear, mango, pineapple, or banana.
+I was also happy to learn that while green smoothies include nutrient-dense greens like spinach and kale, they taste more like the other ingredients you add, such as avocado, pear, mango, pineapple, or banana.

 Planting a Green Smoothie Garden